 Below is a closer look at how Alyssa’s Law is being implemented in the states where it’s been enacted, including an overview of how to access funding.

-Alyssa’s Law in Florida
+Alyssa’s Law in Utah

 During the 2020 legislative session, Florida lawmakers passed, and Florida’s governor signed into law, Alyssa’s Law.
 Accordingly, under the Florida statute, all Florida public schools, including charters, must implement “a mobile panic alert system capable of connecting diverse emergency services technologies to ensure real-time coordination between multiple first responder agencies.”